What is your best home equity loan option?

 Getting a home equity loan to pay for your son’s private school tuition or to surprise your wife with a golden anniversary vacation can feel great, but you must also consider the repayment process.
 To correctly determine which home equity loan is best for you, you must decide how much you can afford to pay on a monthly basis towards your loan balance.

 For most, this starts with evaluating your budget.
 If you do not have a budget, or if it has become a distant memory, learn how to get your budget back on track.
-Use our Rate & Payment Calculator to get an estimate of your monthly loan payment and help you plan your budget.
+Use Discover's Rate & Payment Calculator to get an estimate of your monthly loan payment and help you plan your budget.

 2. What is Your Current Financial Position?